 We recognize World First as a winner of the finder.com Money Transfer Awards 2017 in the category of Most Convenient.

-How are World First’s exchange rates?
+What are World First’s exchange rates?

 World First offers customers the opportunity to view live exchange rates and take advantage of rate graphs and economic commentary to better understand developments in the foreign exchange market.

-Because World First takes a smaller margin than banks, it typically able to offer better rates than a bank can.
+Because World First takes a smaller margin than banks, it is typically able to offer better rates than a bank can.
 In fact, it backs up its exchange rates with the World First Price Promise.

 World First's Price Promise